 Our favorite part of the Cairns Botanic Gardens, however, is the shaded Rainforest Walk.
 A raised boardwalk meanders through trees, vines and swampland with a thick, high canopy overhead.
 On the forest floor, we encountered brush turkeys, a variety of lizards and river turtles.

-Although there aren’t sandy beaches in Cairns, the shoreline can still be enjoyed!
+Although there aren’t natural sandy beaches in Cairns, the shoreline can still be enjoyed!
 The Esplanade – a shared walking/biking path – stretches for miles along the coastline.
 Walking along the Esplanade is one of the fabulous Cairns free things to do – all while taking in the sea view.

 #5 Visit Cairns Beaches

 As we already mentioned, there are no true Cairns beaches within the city limits.
 However, just to the north there are multiple beach communities – often called Cairns Northern Beaches – that are absolutely stunning.
-Best of all these beaches can be reached by bus for about $10 round trip.
+Best of all these beaches can be reached by bus from Cairns for about $10 round trip.
 Once in the beach towns, accessing the beaches costs nothing at all!

 While there are several beaches to choose from, we opted for the locals’ favorite: Trinity Beach.
 Other nearby – and easily accessible beaches – include Palm Cove, Yorkeys Knob, Holloways Beach and Machans Beach.

-Nestled between two rocky heads, Trinity Beach is a long, crescent-moon shaped stretch of sand.
-A shaded walkway lined with tropical plants, BBQs, picnic tables and benches extends the length of the beach and beyond.
+Nestled between two rocky headlands, Trinity Beach is a long, crescent-moon shaped stretch of sand.
+A shaded walkway lined with tropical plants, BBQs, picnic tables and benches extend the length of the beach and beyond.
 To the south is a rocky lookout point and on the north are stairs leading to a wooded path and elevated panoramic view of the beach below.

-During our visit to Trinity Beach, the wind was howling, churning up the otherwise crystal clear blue waters, but we found refuge on the southern edge of the beach near the rocks.
+During our visit to Trinity Beach, the wind was howling, churning up the otherwise blue waters, but we found refuge on the southern edge of the beach near the rocks.
 We stretched out on the sand, relishing the sun’s rays and cool wind at they combined for lovely seaside temps.
 I buried my toes in the sand and settled in with a good book while Kris swam in the salty waves.
 Beach fix complete…all for the cost of a bus ticket!

 #6 Chill Out at The Cairns Lagoon